 Though collecting ordnance is a fascinating hobby, it is imperative that one approaches it with caution.
 Assume an item is LIVE until it can be proven otherwise.
 If you are buying a piece, have the dealer demonstrate that the round is empty and inert.
 If you are digging, approach any whole items with extreme caution.
 There is probably a good reason why the round is intact — most likely, the ignition system failed, leaving the main charge complete and ready to explode.

 French Great War grenade collecting offers many interesting and varied examples both visually and in the manner of their construction.
-All examples are quite within the price range of the collector, running anywhere from $65 to a few hundred dollars.
+All examples are within the price range of the average collector, running anywhere from $65 to a few hundred dollars.